 Let’s explore some different ways to look at this question.

-Why you might want to meditate before a workout
+1. When to meditate before a workout

 The team at Livestrong, including Aubrey Bailey, a doctor of physical therapy, recommends meditation before exercise.